Interfaces

 An interface name may appear in place of type as the bound on a comptime type parameter: comptime T: I. At every call site, the concrete type bound to T must structurally conform to I.

 Conformance is checked at the call site.
-The concrete type C conforms to interface I iff for every method signature fn name(self [, params]) [-> R] in I, type C has a method with the same name, the same parameter types in declaration order, and the same return type.
-Any missing method or signature mismatch is a compile error at the call site.
+The concrete type C conforms to interface I iff for every method signature fn name(receiver [, params]) [-> R] in I, type C has a method with the same name, the same receiver mode (6.5:19), the same parameter types in declaration order after substituting Self with C (6.5:18), and the same return type after the same substitution.
+Any missing method, mismatched receiver mode, or signature mismatch is a compile error at the call site.

 Comptime constraint usage is fully erased at codegen.
 Each call site monomorphizes the function for the concrete type that satisfies the bound; no vtable or fat pointer is materialized.